 Samet recently published a brochure on their website, advertising the newly-named Southern Virginia Multimodal Park (SVMP) to the world.
 A listing of their corporate parks, including a downloadable PDF of the brochure, has been provided here for convenience.

 SVMP has since received increased attention, as state officials are considering it as a location for Virginia’s second inland port.
 Town and county officials, along with private enterprises including Samet, are working diligently with the Commonwealth to facilitate this concept becoming a reality.
-A feasibility study is underway, the results of which are not yet available.
+A feasibility study has been largely completed, though the results are not yet publicly available.